Frequently Asked Questions

 We Stand By Our Guarantees So You’re 100% Satisfied

-Our new installations have a 3-year labor and 10-year parts warranty.
+Our new installations have a 3-year labor on qualifying equipment and 10-year parts warranty.
 Standard repairs are guaranteed for 1 year on parts and 90 days on labor, while our C.A.R.E. customers receive a 1-year warranty on labor and parts.